-Research Resources : Family Relationships
+Research Resources : Gender and Family Relationships

 A bibliography on gender roles and family relationships.